Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Kevin Hooks about 3 years ago
+Kevin Hooks almost 4 years ago

 I recommend that these current businesses and future businesses be held more accountable for helping the community as well in ways to improve the neighborhood.